Concepts and Capabilities of the Animatics Product Range

 The motor will follow a standard step and direction input signal.
 A ratio of internal encoder counts to incoming pulses may be used.
 The Step Input can also be used as a high speed counter.

 The motor will follow a standard quadrature incremental encoder bi-directionally.
 A ratio of internal encoder counts to external encoder counts may be used.

 Expanded Electronic Gearing Functionality:

-Includes separate ascend, slew and descend pre-defined distances that may be defined off of either master or slave encoder values for enhancing applications such as high speed winders.
+Includes separate ascend, slew and descend pre-defined distances that may be defined off of either controller1 or follower1 encoder values for enhancing applications such as high speed winders.

 Phase Offset Adjust Move:

 Enables applications such as product tracking where moves must be applied over a target in motion, automatically stabilizes pan & tilt applications, or allows arm end effectors to remain parallel to base while the mid arm section moves.